gabrielnardes/pipebling/README.md

 npm run start
 ```

-Open `http://localhost:3000` in your browser
+Open `http://localhost:3000` in your browser.

-In the `Configuration` page: `http://localhost:3000/config`
+In the `Configuration` page: `http://localhost:3000/config`, insert your data:

-Insert your data:

 <img src="img/configuration.png" width="40%"/>